n2ygk/puppet-pingfederate/notes.md

 - oauth/authServerSettings [done]
   May need to add and/or parameterize a few more fields later.
 But I am able to succesfully invoke the pf-ws client create.
 - oauth/accessTokenManagers [done]
+- oauth/openIdConnect/policies [done]
+  This one demonstrates using an array of hashes in the erb template.
+- oauth/openIdConnect/settings [done]
+  This references a policy set in oauth/openIdConnect/policies so has to 'require' it.
 - sp/idpConnections
   This PF server is an SP peering with the Shibboleth SAML2 IdP.
 - idp/adapters